 - Insert - Append all rows of the Data Refinery flow output to the existing data set

 - Update - Update rows in the existing data set with the Data Refinery flow output; don’t insert any new rows

 - Upsert - Update rows in the existing data set and append the rest of the Data Refinery flow output to it

 For the Update and Upsert options, you’ll need to select the columns in the output data set to compare to columns in the existing data set.
 The output and target data sets must have the same number of columns, and the columns must have the same names and data types in both data sets.

 If you select a file in a connection as the target for your Data Refinery flow output, you can select one of the following formats for that file:

-Tip: If you want to continue refining your data at a later time, simply open the Data Refinery flow from the project > Assets tab > Data Refinery flow section and pick up from where you left off.
+Tip: If you want to continue refining your data later, open the Data Refinery flow from the project’s Assets tab > Data Refinery flows section and pick up from where you left off.

 Data set previews